How to Choose a Locksmith

 Or more specifically, how to choose a good locksmith in my local area?

 Let me introduce a bit about myself; so you can see that the advice comes from a trusted and regulated locksmith!
 We are a family run mobile Master Locksmiths in High Barnet (if you need to find a locksmith in High Barnet you know who to call).
 We cover North London and Hertfordshire and are fully qualified members of the Master Locksmiths association.
-Specialists in property security, we pride ourselves on our high levels of knowledge, workmanship, convenience, value for money and customer service.
+Specialists in property security and emergency burglary repairs in London, we pride ourselves on our high levels of knowledge, workmanship, convenience, value for money and customer service.
 So, after this brief introduction, when anyone asks me how to choose a locksmith I tell them to consider the 4 C’s:

 - Certified & CRB Checked